RickofManc/fresh-casts/README.md

 <br />

 Fresh Casts is a website built for people who enjoy listening to podcasts, and would also like to share and discover new shows and series.
-Through clear and intuitive design, Fresh Casts goal is ensure the pleasure of listening, sharing and discussing podcasts is accessible to all possible user groups, no matter of age or background.
+Through clear and intuitive design, Fresh Casts goal is to ensure the pleasure of listening, sharing and discussing podcasts is accessible to all possible user groups, no matter of age or background.

 ***
 <br />